What Is The Ideal Number of Brood Boxes?

 Monitor hive weight and health without disturbing the cluster

-This table outlines general guidelines; however, beekeepers should also consider local climate variations, the specific needs of their bee breeds, and the unique conditions of their apiary sites when making seasonal adjustments to their hives.
+This table outlines general guidelines; however, you should also consider local climate variations, the specific needs of your bee breeds, and the unique conditions of your apiary sites when making seasonal adjustments to their hives.

 how many brood boxes should a hive have